Th3AnG3L/Azeroth-StartUp/README.md

 - Send Email Notifications - Outlook & Gmail Support
 - Send Email with ScreenShot - Warning user CPU high
 - Auto-Start Program when Windows Load
+- Auto-Start Server Programs when Program starts
+- Send Email to User if all servers are not working (10 minutes)

 ## Custom Features Coming
 - FullScreen Mode - Not Done 0%